Calabi-Yau structures on topological Fukaya categories: Arboreal spaces

-\subsection{Arboreal singularities}
+\subsubsection{Arboreal singularities}

-Recall that the nerve of a category $C$ is the simplicial complex whose vertices are the objects of $C$, morphisms are the edges, triangles are commuting triangles giving compositions, etc. When $C$ is a poset, this is also called the order complex.
+Recall that the nerve $\Nrv(\cC)$ of a category $\cC$ is the simplicial complex whose vertices are the objects of $C$, morphisms are the edges, triangles are commuting triangles giving compositions, etc. We will denote $|\Nrv(\cC)|$ for its geometric realization.
+When $\cC$ is a poset, this is also called the order complex; if moreover $\cC$ is finite this is a complex with cells of bounded dimension.